Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Logged events
 -------------

+The events defined by this specification are serialized using one byte to discriminate the different events.
 A custom event SHOULD NOT have a first byte colliding with any of the events defined by this specification.

 .. _CIS-4-register-credential-transfer: